Hong Kong Residential Market Post-Budget Sentiment Strengthens As Smaller-Sized Unit Transactions Pick Up

 Chart 1: Rents of Grade A offices in Hong Kong

-John Siu, Managing Director, Hong Kong, Cushman & Wakefield , said, 'Looking ahead, the recovery of Hong Kong's initial public offering (IPO) pipeline and stock market performance, as well as the measures introduced by the Hong Kong Government to attract more global capital, enterprises, and family offices, should help support downstream demand from the finance sector, in turn underpinning the city's office market sentiment.
+John Siu, Managing Director, Hong Kong, Cushman & Wakefield , said,“Looking ahead, the recovery of Hong Kong's initial public offering (IPO) pipeline and stock market performance, as well as the measures introduced by the Hong Kong Government to attract more global capital, enterprises, and family offices, should help support downstream demand from the finance sector, in turn underpinning the city's office market sentiment.
 As current office rents are now discounted by more than 40% against the prior peak level, occupiers pursuing flight-to-quality strategies have greater options.
 In the coming three quarters of 2025, around 3 million sf of new supply is expected to enter the market.
 This presages a further intensifying of the competitive leasing environment.
-We expect the overall average office rental level to remain under pressure, with a decline of 7%9% throughout 2025.'
+We expect the overall average office rental level to remain under pressure, with a decline of 7%–9% throughout 2025.”See also TBS Energi Utama Completes Acquisition of Sembcorp Environment Pte.
+Ltd., Moving Closer to Full Transformation into a Sustainability-focused Business

 Retail leasing market: Retail performance recovery missed expectations, high street rents mixed